HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 # Update version v2.1.0 (work in progress)
 - Moved the Inverter On/Off switch to the inverter instead of being a part of the ECU for better overview
 - Same goes for the Inverter Online sensor
-- Removed the ECU Query Switch, because it was being forgotten to turn on when the cache was used intensively, triggering the Switch Off
+- Removed the ECU Query Switch, because it was being forgotten to turn on when the cache was used intensively, triggering the Switch Off.
 You can build an automation and put an action on it if the ECU Using Cache sensor is On for a certain amount of time

 # Difference in totals EMA and integration